i-am-Shekinah/i-am-Shekinah/README.md

 # Hi there, I'm Shekinah! 👋

-I'm a passionate software developer who is always looking for opportunities that foster growth and learning.
+I'm a passionate software developer always looking for opportunities that foster growth and learning.
 I’m excited to grow my skills and work on innovative projects that make a difference.

 ## 🚀 Projects
 ### [Weather API](https://github.com/i-am-Shekinah/weather-app)